-The city’s famous park offers both hilly and ﬂat terrain making it an interesting ride for both beginners or seasoned riders.
-The main roads offers a 6-mile loop which is closed during various weekday hours and all weekends and holidays.
+The city’s famous park offers both hilly and ﬂat terrain, making it an interesting ride for both beginners and seasoned riders.
+The main roads offer a six-mile loop which is closed during various weekday hours and all weekends and holidays.
 From horse-drawn carriages to sleek, sexy bodies working out, there is plenty to see.
 It’s just so easy to get there and back home if you live in the city.
-You can start anywhere in the park which makes this loop convenient no matter where you are coming from.
-A few great places to stop along the way are the Boathouse for quick bite or the Great Lawn for a stellar view of the city.
+You can start anywhere in the park, which makes this loop convenient no matter where you are coming from.
+A few great places to stop along the way are the Boathouse for a quick bite or the Great Lawn for a stellar view of the city.
 One loop will take about 30 minutes to complete.

-Start at the Staten Island Ferry and finish at the George Washington Bridge.
-This route is about 13 miles long, relatively flat and the path is paved.
-The route offers beautiful views of the Hudson River, new walkways and riverside parks.
-Stop by The Frying Pan at Pier 66 for lunch, this old ship was converted into a restaurant and is always hoppin’ in the spring and summer.
+Start at the Staten Island Ferry, and finish at the George Washington Bridge.
+This route is about 13 miles long, relatively flat, and the path is paved.
+The route offers beautiful views of the Hudson River, new walkways, and riverside parks.
+Stop by The Frying Pan at Pier 66 for lunch; this old ship was converted into a restaurant, and is always hoppin’ in the spring and summer.
 The Boat Basin Cafe is just a short detour off 79th Street for a quiet riverside lunch.
-The route is traffic free but you will encounter pedestrians and roller bladers at busier times of the day.
-Depending on foot traffic, the route will can be finished in an hour.
+The route is traffic-free, but you will encounter pedestrians and roller bladers at busier times of the day.
+Depending on foot traffic, the route can be finished in an hour.

-Start at the George Washington Bridge, north through Bergen County, New Jersey, and up the West side of the Hudson River into Rockland County, NY.
-This route is approximately 44 miles round trip and offers several climbs and rolling hills, especially near the river in The Palisades.
-There are gorgeous hills with natural stone walls, river views and a spectacular view of the city from the bridge.
+Start at the George Washington Bridge, north through Bergen County, NJ, and up the west side of the Hudson River into Rockland County, NY.
+This route is approximately 44 miles round trip, and offers several climbs and rolling hills, especially near the river in The Palisades.
+There are gorgeous hills with natural stone walls, river views, and a spectacular view of the city from the bridge.
 Look online for a cue sheet as the path is not always apparent.
-This is one of the NYC’s most popular rides and one of my personal favorites.
-Make sure your tires are full and you are carrying extra tubes as this is a long route.
+This is one of the NYC’s most popular rides, and one of my personal favorites.
+Make sure your tires are full, and you are carrying extra tubes as this is a long route.
 I would give yourself 3-4 hours.

-Okay, maybe it’s raining or you just don’t feel like riding outdoors.
+OK, maybe it’s raining or you just don’t feel like riding outdoors.
 Here’s your solution: Flywheel, NYC’s newest and most exciting indoor cycling studio.
-Sit back in the dark stadium-seating and ride to heart-pounding music while charting your progress with their patented torque technology.
+Sit back in the dark stadium-seating and ride to heart-pounding music while charting your progress with its patented torque technology.
 Feeling competitive?
 Opt in on the torque board and compete with the class on the big screen.
-It will take you 45 minutes and you’ll walk away ready to conquer the world.
+It will take you 45 minutes, and you’ll walk away ready to conquer the world.